tbepler/topaz/README.md

 ```

 #### Model choices
-Currently, there are several model architechtures available for use as the region classifier
+Currently, there are several model architectures available for use as the region classifier
 - resnet8 [receptive field = 75]
 - conv127 [receptive field = 127]
 - conv63 [receptive field = 63]
 - conv31 [receptive field = 31]